Question: What’s the most misunderstood, underutilized, and even ignored concept in online marketing?

 Results That Changed Their Business

-From this we noticed a correlation between their highest valued organic traffic visiting their most underperforming product segment.
-This opened their eyes because this product was primarily viewed as a value-add to the main product offering.
-The data also suggested they were spending the majority of their time promoting the segment that appeared to make the most revenue but to their surprise had the highest cost per acquisition when factoring in the year-long sales cycle; it also had the highest churn rate!
-This data confirmed the fears of the founders that something was wrong but they couldn’t put their finger on it.
+The data also suggested that the client was spending the majority of their time promoting the segment that appeared to make the most revenue but, to their surprise, had the highest cost per acquisition when factoring in the year-long sales cycle.
+It also had the highest churn rate!

 The results have been staggering over the past year:

-All of this before one creative ad was ever written.
+All of this happened before we ever wrote one creative ad!

-This is where businesses waste a ton of time and money: instead of doing the work themselves, they implement tactics and growth hacks that worked for similar companies and get limited results, at best.
+This is where businesses waste a ton of time and money: instead of doing deep dives to understand their customers and their data, they implement tactics and growth hacks that worked for similar companies and get limited results, at best.